 But remember that investigators often have years of training and experience and recognize the patterns that show up when the applicant has omitted information that should have been shared with investigators.

-Background checks are incredibly detailed and thorough; your investigator will uncover omitted information one way or another whether via credit report checks, interviews with your associates, criminal or civil records, etc.
+Background checks are incredibly detailed and thorough; your investigator will uncover omitted information either via credit report checks, interviews with your associates, criminal or civil records, etc.